-The role of a GCCN representative is to:
+The role and criteria of a GCCN Representative

 development of policies and positions to inform GCCN representatives.